Below are the 10 primary benefits of using the Magic Link handwriting programme in both primary and secondary schools:

 8. Perfect for all pupils

-The Magic Link Handwriting Programme is perfect for all pupils including children with SEN i.e dyslexia, dyspraxia, have Asperger’s syndrome, hypermobile or who are simply left-handed.
+The Magic Link Handwriting Programme is perfect for all pupils including children with SEN i.e dyslexia, dyspraxia, have Asperger’s syndrome, hypermobile and left and right handers.
 All pupils follow the pre-recorded video lessons to learn the correct formation of letters, words and sentences.

 9. Highly structured